 Overall, we believe that the generated code is quite readable, and it works for input arrays of any size.
 Note we retain the original comments from the MATLAB program, as well as introducing new comments to explain some of the generated code.
 All variables have been given types according to MATLAB semantics, so some of the types may look surprising.
 For example, the type of z_hat is a DOUBLE array, even though the original MATLAB comments said it was an integer vector.
-The generated code is correct, because the MATLAB round function does indeed return type double.
+The generated code is correct, because the MATLAB round function does indeed return type double in MATLAB.

-If we run Mc2for on this example without the no-check flag, then the generated code will include dynamic checks for the array reads and writes in the body of the for loop.
-For example, the following lines would be inserted at the beginning of the for loop body.
+If we run Mc2FOR on this example without the nocheck flag, then the generated code will include dynamic checks for the array reads and writes in the body of the for loop.
+For example, the following lines would be inserted at the beginning of the for loop body for the statement at line 20.